varmox/ygeonline/content/post/argocd-configuration.md

 ---
-title: "Argocd Configuration" # Title of the blog post.
+title: "ArgoCD Deployment & Configuration" # Title of the blog post.
 date: 2024-09-13T23:48:15+01:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "HowTo - ArgoCD Deployment on TKGS" # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.